mizumoto-cn/GoRedis/Readme.md

 			}
 		}
 	}()
-	return ch
 }
 ```

 ## Thread-safe HashMap

 GoRedis works in a multi-threaded way, so it is important to make sure that the hashmap is thread-safe.

-A common way to make a hashmap thread-safe is to use `sync.Map`, but `m.dirty` will duplicate the `m.read` into
+A common way to make a hashmap thread-safe is to use `sync.Map`, but `m.dirty` will duplicate the `m.read` into the new `m.dirty` instance //?
+// To be implemented.

 ## Licensing and Disclaimers

-This project, except the 3-rd party libraries, is written by mizumoto-cn.
+This project, except for the 3-rd party libraries, is written by @mizumoto-cn.
 No GPL-like licensed codes are used.

-This project is licensed under the [Mizumoto General Public License version 1.2](https://github.com/mizumoto-cn/TRPcG/blob/master/License/Mizumoto%20General%20Public%20License%20v1.2.md), which is a Mozilla Public License version 2.0 based license but with following restrictions:
+This project is licensed under the [Mizumoto General Public License version 1.2](https://github.com/mizumoto-cn/TRPcG/blob/master/License/Mizumoto%20General%20Public%20License%20v1.2.md), which is a Mozilla Public License version 2.0-based license but with the following restrictions:

-By using any part of this project, you are deemed to have fully understanding and acceptance of the following terms：
+By using any part of this project, you are deemed to have full understanding and acceptance of the following terms：

 1. You must conspicuously display, without modification, this License and the notice on each redistributed or derivative copy of the License Covered Work.
 2. Any non-independent developers companies/groups/legal entities or other organizations should ensure that employees are not oppressed or exploited, and that employees can always receive a reasonable salary for their legal working hours.